April Ashley: Later life and death

 After a heart attack in London in 1975, Ashley retired for some years to the Welsh border town of Hay-on-Wye.
 In her book April Ashley's Odyssey she stated that Amanda Lear was assigned male at birth and that they had worked together at Le Carousel where Lear had used the drag name Peki d'Oslo.
 Ashley had once been great friends with Lear, but according to Ashley's book The First Lady they had had a major falling out and had not spoken for years.

 In the 1980s, Ashley married Jeffrey West on the cruise ship RMS Queen Mary in Long Beach, California, US.
 They lived in California and subsequently divorced, but maintained friendly relations.
 In the 1990s, Ashley was employed by the environmental lobby group, Greenpeace and later by an art gallery.

 Ashley returned to the United Kingdom in 2005.
 She talked about her life at St George's Hall, Liverpool as part of the city's Homotopia Festival on 15 November 2008, and on 18 February 2009 at the Southbank Centre in London.

-In 2015, Ashley advised Eddy Redmayne on playing a transgender woman Lili Elbe during the filming of The Danish Girl.
+In 2015, Ashley advised Eddie Redmayne on playing a transgender woman, Lili Elbe, during the filming of The Danish Girl.
 Also in 2015, Ashley appeared on ITV's talk show Loose Women.
 She featured on the cover of Attitude and was interviewed for the magazine by Paris Lees.

 Ashley latterly lived in Fulham, southwest London.
 She died at home on 27 December 2021, at the age of 86.
 She was buried at Ford Cemetery, Litherland, with her father and grandparents.

 Biographies

-April Ashley's Odyssey, a biography by Duncan Fallowell, was published in 1982.
+April Ashley's Odyssey, a biography by Ashley and Duncan Fallowell, was published in 1982.
 In 2006, Ashley released her autobiography, The First Lady, and made TV appearances on Channel Five News, This Morning and BBC News.
 In one interview she said, "This is the real story and contains a lot of things I just couldn't say in 1982", including alleged affairs with Michael Hutchence, Peter O'Toole, Omar Sharif, Turner Prize sculptor Grayson Perry and others.
 The book was pulled from the market, however, after it was discovered that it heavily plagiarized the 1982 book written by Fallowell.

 The 1983 biography of Peter O'Toole by Michael Freedland rejects the claim of an affair with Ashley.
 It states that he was acquainted with her in Spain while filming, but his then-wife Siân Phillips was with him at the time and knew the relationship to be platonic.

 In 2012, Pacific Films and Limey Yank Productions announced a project to create a film about Ashley's life.

 In July 2022, Channel 4 broadcast the documentary The Extraordinary Life Of April Ashley.

+Bonjour, Mademoiselle!: April Ashley and the pursuit of a lovely life, a biography of Ashley by historians Jacqueline Kent and Tom Roberts, which also explored the social and political context of Ashley's life and times, was published by Scribe in 2024.

 Ashley is featured along with Amanda Lear in the 2025 HBO documentary, Enigma.